MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/access-scheduling.md

 Make sure that you have the correct security role or equivalent permissions.
 Know more about security roles: [Manage security roles in service scheduling](manage-security-roles.md).

 > [!IMPORTANT]
-> The admin must follow the order as given in the [Scheduling scenario](basics-service-service-scheduling.md#scheduling-scenario) while configuring entity records in the new scheduling experience.
+> The administrator must follow the order as given in the [Scheduling scenario](basics-service-service-scheduling.md#scheduling-scenario) while configuring entity records in the new scheduling experience.
 > [!NOTE]
 > All entity records can be configured from the user interface except Service Activity.